bajsucks/jTDF/README.md

 # Baj's Tower Defense Framework

-Tower Defense framework that frees you from optimization hell and lets you create what you want to create
+jTDF is a Tower Defense framework that frees you from optimization hell and lets you create what you want to create

+- Excellent performance
+By utilizing parallel luau, jTDF is able to reach astonishing performance

+environment: 8 threads, 500 enemies, 100 towers

+result: jTDF takes up around 10ms of frametime, which is approximately 60% of budget.
+Game runs at smooth 60 FPS.

+note: towers that don't have enemies near their radius are approximately 5x as efficient.
+This test had all towers active.

 </div>